rackerlabs/support-how-to/content/managed-operations/sitecore-cloud-portals-and-account-management.md

    <img src="{% asset_path managed-operations/sitecore-cloud-portals-and-account-management/cm-azure-url.png %}" alt=""  />

-### Sitecore portal
+### Sitecore Cloud content management site

-The Sitecore portal manages the content of your Sitecore application or website.
+The Sitecore Cloud content management site manages the content of your Sitecore application or website.
 It does not manage your environment, which is managed through the Azure portal.

 1. Enter the URL of your content management website to verify the site loads.
 The URL should look similar to **http://gsdk-cm.azurewebsites.net/**.
 You can find the URL by logging in to the Azure portal.